DigitalGlobe/gbdx-dot-net-task/README.md

-# gbdx-dot-net-task
+# GBDX .NET Sample Task

-A simple "hello world" gbdx task written in .NET via Mono
+A simple GBDX task written in .NET via Mono that manipulates string in puts & outputs.